dfeneyrou/palanteer/README.md

 </details>

 ## Scripting example

 Both examples above (C++ and Python) can be remotely controlled with a simple Python script.

-Typical usage is:
+Typical usages are:
-  - Tests based on stimulations/configuration with CLI and event observation, as data can also be logged
+  - Tests based on stimulations/configuration with CLI and events observation, as data can also be traced
   - Evaluation of the program performance
   - Monitoring
   - ...

 <details>
   <summary> See a scripting example code (Python) </summary>

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ python
 #! /usr/bin/env python3
 import sys